polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 ---
-title: A web based SQL workbench
+title: SQL Studio
 description: The web based SQL 'workbench' allows you to execute any SQL, see the result immediately, in addition to storing your frequently used SQL snippets for later.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-editor.jpg"
 ---

-# SQL Studio

-The SQL Studio component allows you to execute any SQL towards your database of choice.
+SQL Studio allows you to visually design your database, and also execute any SQL towards your database of choice.
 SQL Studio also allows you to export the result of some SQL to a CSV file, in addition to saving frequently used SQL statements by using the _"Snippets"_ and _"Save"_ buttons.

-If you install one of the SQLite database plugins using [the plugins component](/documentation/magic/components/bazar/), you also typically get a lot of example SQL statements - Implying SQL Studio is also a nice place to start out if you want to teach yourself SQL.
+If you install one of the SQLite database plugins using [the plugins component](/dashboard/plugins/), you also typically get a lot of example SQL statements - Implying SQL Studio is also a nice place to start out if you want to teach yourself SQL.
 To access the SQL editor open up SQL Studio and click _"SQL view"_.

 ![SQL Studio SQL view](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-editor.jpg)

-## Use SQL Studio to visually design your database
+## Design your database Visually

 You can also use SQL Studio to visually design your database.
 This is a graphical user interface, where you don't need to write any SQL DDL to create your database structure.
 SQL Studio's database designer allows you to create new tables, add fields to your tables, and create foreign keys referencing other tables as you wish.
-In addition SQL Studio's designer also allows you to create _"link tables"_ automatically encapsulating a many to many relationship between two tables.
+In addition SQL Studio's designer also allows you to create _"link tables"_, automatically encapsulating a many to many relationship between two tables.

 ![SQL Studio design view](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-designer.jpg)